wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     (2) Subsection (1) does not apply if the postal operator's postal identifier is already affixed to, or impressed or printed on, the postal article.

-    (3) Every postal operator commits an offence and is liable to a fine of not more than $10,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1).
+    (3) Every postal operator commits an offence and is liable on conviction to a fine of not more than $10,000 who fails, without reasonable excuse, to comply with the requirements of subsection (1).

+    Section 39(3): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Erection of public letterboxes